 Innovation often goes hand in hand with 'revolutionary' (high) technology.
 However, innovation also means 'evolution'.
 The need for innovation applies to all sectors, all companies, and all facets of business and always involves 'change'.
 This can involve a tangible change (product innovation) or an intangible change concerning a means or method (process innovation).
 In fact, most innovations are a combination of both, especially when it concerns innovations in services such as electronic banking.
 Thus, innovation has many faces: it not only implies the development of new products and processes but also training, a different market approach, or new co-operation agreements.
-This might be less spectacular than the latest cutting edge technology, but it is essential to run an effective and successful innovative business.
-In this first chapter, we talk about the concept of 'innovation'.
+This might be less spectacular than the latest cutting edge technology, but it is essential to run an effective and successful innovation'.